-The Alternate Retirement Program, or ARP, is a retirement savings program in which certain State employees are automatically enrolled between August 11, 2004, and June 30, 2013 for their first two years of employment with the State of California.
-ARP provides up to two years of retirement savings in place of retirement service credit under the California Public Employees' Retirement System (CalPERS.)
-Even though employees don't earn retirement service credit with CalPERS during this period, employees still have CalPERS membership and are entitled to all other CalPERS benefits.
+The Alternate Retirement Program, or ARP, is a retirement savings program in which certain State employees were automatically enrolled between August 11, 2004, and June 30, 2013 for their first two years of employment with the State of California.
+ARP provided up to two years of retirement savings in place of retirement service credit under the California Public Employees' Retirement System (CalPERS.)
+Even though employees did not earn retirement service credit with CalPERS during this period, employees still received CalPERS membership and were entitled to all other CalPERS benefits.

-Note: Employees who become CalPERS eligible on or after July 1, 2013 are not subject to ARP.
-This includes PST employees who were employed prior to July 1, 2013 and become CalPERS eligible on or after July 1, 2013
+Note: Employees who became CalPERS eligible on or after July 1, 2013 were not subject to ARP.
+This included PST employees who were employed prior to July 1, 2013 and became CalPERS eligible on or after July 1, 2013.

 Senate Bill 1105, effective August 11, 2004